 We all love when a design comes together perfectly on the first try, but it usually takes a few revisions and some discussion between the client and the designer to get it right.
-If you’re busy with the day-to-day operations of your senior living community, you’ll want to make the design revision process as smooth and painless as possible.
+If you’re busy with the day-to-day operations of your organization, you’ll want to make the design revision process as smooth and painless as possible.

 You might not know what you want for a flyer, postcard or ad — and that’s perfectly understandable.
 After all, your creative team’s job is to solve your problem.
 But taking a few minutes to give effective feedback will save both you and your creative team time and frustration.